corda/samples/cordapp-upgrades/README.md

  - To fix the above situation, upgrade the node (follow step 4), then restart the network and try again.

 # The Obligation CorDapp
+(Taken from the Obligation CorDapp also in this repo.)

 This CorDapp comprises a demo of an IOU-like agreement that can be issued, transferred and settled confidentially.
 The CorDapp includes: